HullUni-bioinformatics/ReproPhyloDockerfile/README.md

 `sudo apt-get install muscle -y`

-### ReproPhylo, RAxML, TrimAl, exonerate, BayesTraits, HTML, pal2nal
+### RAxML, phylobayes, TrimAl, exonerate, BayesTraits, pal2nal

+Any of the above can be installed into your path to be recognized by reprophylo.
+If they are on your machine but not in your path, reprophylo allows you to specify the full path to the executable in your reprophylo script.

+Or, you can follow these instructions to get them all installed:

 #### Get the Dockerfile archive
 `cd ~`